espoertner/project-app/README.md

 API(s): Google Books, Archive.org/Open Library (Open Library API's are a subset of those found on Archive.org)

 ## Features
-* Search for a book by title or subject
+* Search for a book by title, author or subject

-* Results are displayed with book title author name and book photo (if available)
+* Results are displayed with book title and author name

-* On click, a result will display the same information as well as a summary
+* On click, a result will display book image, title, author name, and a summary

-* Users can view book's avalibility on Open Library
+* Users can view book on Google Books or Open Library (if available for the selected title)

 ## Milestones
 * Build title search function using Google's API

 * Create styles for the home page and results with CSS

-* Build subject search function using Open Library's API
+* Build subject and author search function using Google Book's API

 * Enable 'on click' feature to display more information about a selected book